How to Start a Taxi Business in Greece: A Complete Roadmap

 Regulations and Legal Framework

-Operating a taxi business in Greece requires compliance with strict regulations.
-Taxi operators must obtain a valid taxi license, maintain high vehicle standards, and adhere to labor laws if hiring drivers.
-Understanding and following Greek transportation laws is crucial to ensuring smooth business operations and avoiding legal complications.
+Operating a taxi business in Greece requires full compliance with strict regulations enforced by the Ministry of Infrastructure and Transport.
+Taxi operators in Greece must obtain a valid taxi license, maintain high vehicle standards, and adhere to Greek labor laws if hiring drivers.
+The Greek taxi legal framework is governed by Law 4070/2012 (as amended), which sets out the rules for passenger transport by taxi, including fare structures, vehicle requirements, and licensing procedures.

 2 Research and Planning for Your Taxi Business